OpenWebRX+

+OpenWebRX+ adds many features missing from the original OpenWebRX, such as noise reduction, tuning steps, scanner, keyboard shortcuts, improved user interface and maps, and decoders for many digital communication protocols.
 Please note that the following document covers both the original OpenWebRX and the extended OpenWebRX+.
 Features specific to OpenWebRX+ are marked so.

 Since OpenWebRX is a server designed to share SDR resources among multiple users, its operation is somewhat different from regular SDR applications.
 This section explains the basics of OpenWebRX usage, including the main display and controls.